 Alvarez Drops Down a Division to Challenge Smith

 Saul “Canelo” Alvarez and Callum Smith may not have been able to return to the ring in 2020, but the year will end with a boxing bang as the two will face off in a head-to-head fight on Saturday, December 19 at the Alamodome in San Antonio, Texas.

 Alvarez, who is taking on every challenge in boxing he can think of, will go down a division to now fight for the vacant WBC title.
 Both fighters have a lot to offer, with Canelo clocking an impressive 53-1-2 in his career, securing 36 KOs and Smith going undefeated at 27-0 at 19 KOs.

 Where and How to Watch Canelo vs Smith?

-A subscription to DAZN makes a lot of sense, because you will also be able to see the fight between Gennadiy “GGG” Golovkin and Kamil Szeremeta adding to worthwhile end-of-year sub to the streaming service.
+A subscription to DAZN makes a lot of sense because you will also be able to see the fight between Gennadiy “GGG” Golovkin and Kamil Szeremeta adding to a worthwhile end-of-year sub to the streaming service.

 Another benefit of DAZN is that you can stream it from a number of devices, including mobile platforms, smart TVs, and consoles.

 - (WBA & The Ring) Canelo Alvarez vs. Callum Smith